 A history lesson

+(Continued from page 1) Although some versions of salted caramel can be quite salty, the confection didn’t start that way.
+At its simplest, caramel is sugar that’s cooked until it turns a caramel color.
+Caramel sauces and chewy caramel candies are often enhanced with butter.
 That butter was generally unsalted until 1977, when Henri Le Roux, a candy maker from the French region of Brittany, decided to make his caramel candies with traditional Breton butter, which, unlike ...